 The course requires you to become independent 'open learners' and take responsibility for when, where and how your learning occurs.
 You will spend approximately 15 hours per week in the Online Learning mode of study working on your own, undertaking prescribed reading, preparing for group activities and researching and writing course reports.

 This course is taught by the academic staff within Information Management who have significant teaching and professional industry experience.
 They will recreate the same challenging interactive format of the on-campus courses while you study at a distance.
 Staff are actively engaged in research and scholarly activities which ensures the course is relevant and you are prepared for professional practice in contemporary issues.

 Our staff have either achieved Fellowship of the Higher Education Academy, or are working towards this.
 This is a professional recognition of lecturer practice, impact and leadership in teaching and learning.
 In addition, many have featured in the annual Support and Teaching staff with Appreciation and Recognition (STAR) awards voted by the students and organised by RGU:Union.

 - 3 written assignments, including essays

 - 4 reports

-- 1 project output (Full time - if students opt for project and not dissertation)
+- 1 dissertation or practical project output (students can opt for project or dissertation)

 - 1 group critique